 1st Reading – Amos 8: 4-7

 Amos was a native of the village of Tekoa located 6 miles south of Bethlehem on the edge of the Judean wilderness.
 He made his living as a shepherd and dresser of sycamore trees.
 What is translated as sycamore is probably a type of mulberry that produced a type of fig-like fruit.
 They had to be punctured or pinched at exactly the right moment in its growth cycle so as to release the insects that infested it.
 Insect-free fruit would then grow to ripeness so that the poor, for whom the fruit provided some meager sustenance, could gather it up and be fed.
 Although Amos thought he was not suitable to be the prophet God called him to be, perhaps his job with these trees had actually prepared him well to pinch and puncture the greed and dishonesty that infested the hearts of some of the rich at that time.
-The greedy rich did not even like the Sabbath rest for it kept them from their unscrupulous business practices.
+The greedy rich did not even like the Sabbath rest, for it kept them from their unscrupulous business practices.
 These heartless and disreputable merchants actually sold the poor into lives of slavery because of their greed.
 Amos understood the lives of the poor; he spoke out vehemently with condemnation toward those whose greed continued to force the poor into more and more difficulties.
 We need to allow Amos’ words to pinch and puncture us so we too are open to God’s ways of love and truth, not selfish greed.
 God still hears the cry of the poor; he is not fooled by superficial piety.
 (Celebration, Sept.
 2001 and Exploring the Sunday Readings, Sept.
-1998) What do you think of this reading?
+1998)

 2nd Reading — 1 Timothy2: 1-8